chuongmep/OpenMEP/README.md

 Some features of this package:

 - [x] Fast Delivery Package for MEP Engineer
-- [x] Easy to use
+- [x] Easy to use and interactive with Dynamo Revit
 - [x] Easy to collaborate with other engineer
-- [x] Easy to use with Dynamo Revit
 - [x] Easy to report bug
 - [x] Easy to maintain, support multiple version of Dynamo Revit
 - [x] Easy install, update, uninstall
-- [x] Cover more than Zero Touch Node MEP Engineer need.

 # Installation